Axelrod-Python/Axelrod/docs/strategies.rst

 This strategy is a modification of Grudger.
 It starts by cooperating for the first 10 moves and then plays Grudger.

-*This strategy came eighth in Axelrod's original tournament.*
+*This strategy came 8th in Axelrod's original tournament.*

 **Not implemented**: Graaskamp
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^